dipaksarkar/docs/docs/bouncify/installation.md

 ## How to Get a License

-To use Bouncify, you need to obtain a valid license directly from our website.
-We do not use Envato purchase codes.
-Please refer to the [How to Get a License Guide](/bouncify/how-to-get-license) for detailed instructions on acquiring and activating your license.
+To use Bouncify, you must enter a valid **Envato Purchase Code**.
+You will receive this code after purchasing the item on [CodeCanyon](https://codecanyon.net).
+Please refer to the [License Activation Guide](/bouncify/how-to-get-license.html) for detailed steps on how to activate your copy.

 ## Install via One-Click Installer